 - Presence of Ama weakens the normal functioning of affected body organ, leading to poor circulation and blockade.
 This further weakens the immune system and allows bacteria or yeast to flourish unabated.

 Thus development of infections in vagina happens.
 This leads to symptoms as:

 - Alpavedana (low-grade pain);

 and these findings correlate with the modern findings as regards this disease.

 What Causes Candida Vaginitis?

-Simply said, the disease is caused by a fungal infection, precisely the yeast.
-However, some factors can increase the risk for this disease, or aid the fungi along in the process of infection.
+Simply said, the candida vaginitis is caused by a fungal infection, precisely the yeast.
+However, some factors can increase the risk for this disease, either by disturbing pH of the vagina or by aiding the fungi along in the process of infection.
+These include:

 - Diabetes, due to high sugar levels in the blood.
 High sugar levels suppresses the immune system.